MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-filter-expressions-in-odata-uris.md

 Nested function calls in filter clauses are supported in $schemaversion=2.1 and later.
 However, the following filters aren't supported in nested function calls: Indexof, replace, trim, concat, round, floor, and ceiling.

-For earlier schema versions, filter clause expressions like `contains(tolower(field), 'some')` don't return the expected results - in this case a partial case-insensitive text search - but will instead either throw an error or return an undefined result.
+For earlier schema versions, filter clause expressions like `contains(tolower(field), 'some')` don't return the expected results - in this case a partial case-insensitive text search - but instead either throws an error or returns an undefined result.

 ## See also